asolidum/changeblog/content/posts/daily-flash/index.md

 # Scripting the flow

 The high-level program flow is:
-1) Creating a title screen (Currently set to display `Month Year`)
+1) Creating a title screen (currently set to display `Month Year`)
 2) Iterating over a list of video files and extracting `x` seconds from specified starting points
-3) Transcoding those extracted videos into a standard format and adding text specifying whichever daily video we are viewing (Currently set to display `Day DD`)
+3) Transcoding those extracted videos into a standard format and adding text indicating whichever daily video we are viewing (currently set to display `Day DD`)
 4) Concatenating the title screen video and extracted videos into one final video

 I also wanted to allow for easy customization.
 We included the following adjustable parameters.